There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 15. To consolidate multiple mortgages

 Here’s a classic reason to refinance.
-You’ve got multiple mortgages (hopefully just two) and want to consolidate them into one loan.
+You’ve got multiple mortgages (hopefully just two) and want to consolidate them into a single loan.

 16. To consolidate other debt